Potamides archiaci: Distribution

 This species occurred in the lower Middle Eocene of Kutch District, Gujarat, western India.
 The type locality is about 2 km north of village Harudi 23°32′00″N 68°40′52″E, Harudi Formation, lower Middle Eocene.

 Description

 Potamides archiaci is placed to the genus Potamides according to its shape, coiling pattern, and typical ornamentation.

-The shell is small, narrow, turretedand conical.
+The shell is small, narrow, turreted and conical.
 The spire is high.
-The shell is widening slowly.
-Apical angle is small.
-The shell has about 15 depressed whorls. whorls are separated by prominently impressed suture.
-The base of the shell flat.
-The aperture is elliptical.
+The shell is widening slowly and the apical angle is small.
+The shell has about 15 depressed whorls, which are separated by prominently impressed sutures.
+The base of the shell is flat, and the aperture is elliptical.
 There are two prominent rows of spiral tubercles on the sculpture.
-Surface in earliest whorls is marked only by a beaded angularity.
-Posterior beads become stronger tubercles and more distantly spaced than the anterior beads.
+The surface in the earliest whorls is marked only by a beaded angularity.
+Its posterior beads become stronger tubercles, and are more distantly spaced than the anterior beads.

-The width of the holotype is 5.9 mm.
-The reconstructed height of the holotype is about 24 mm.
-The maximum measured width of the shell is 8.05 mm.
-The maximum reconstructed shell height is 31.22 mm.
+The width of the holotype is 5.9 mm, and its reconstructed height is about 24 mm.
+The maximum measured width of the shell is 8.05 mm, and its maximum reconstructed height is 31.22 mm.